 An expert on “dark side” behaviors and a former human resources manager, Mitchell has been interested in cheating phenomena since her graduate school days.

 “There were individuals in law school who would race to get to law journals before anyone else and tear out certain pages so that other students couldn’t be as prepared in class,” she said.
 “So I know cheating happens.
 I’ve seen it.
-But the research on this has taken place in behavioral labs, and that doesn’t always translate well to the workplace.
+But the research on this has taken place in sales labs, and that doesn’t always translate well to the workplace.
 I wanted to find out a bit more about what actually happens at work.”

 To do so, her research team devised three studies.
 The first created a measure of workplace cheating behavior.
 To do that, they conducted a nationwide survey, asking participants about cheating behavior at work — what it is and if they’d seen it.
 The second and third studies were time-separated field surveys, in which employees were asked about their performance pressure at one point in time, then were asked about their feelings and perceptions of the pressure and their cheating behaviors about a month later.